apiel/zicBox/NOTE.md

 - TODO speed up compile time
   - cross compile for rpi directly on laptop

+- TODO keymap shifted? or should we be able to access action from another component...

 - IDEA DrumSample is the less consuming CPU, maybe expending it a little bit to a SimpleSample engine
   - skip density
   - skip multi voice